seanbachman/Wordle-Solver/README.md

 ## Set up
 1. Use your operating system's package manager to install Python 3 (if not already installed)
 2. Copy the Wordle-Solver to your machine: `git clone https://github.com/seanbachman/Wordle-Solver.git`

+## Usage
-3. Run this command in the directory you just cloned: `python3 wordle_solver.py`
+1. Run this command in the directory you just cloned: `python3 wordle_solver.py`
-4. Follow the command prompts that are displayed.
+2. Follow the command prompts that are displayed.
 For example, enter the word *stare* into Wordle as your first guess.
 Enter *bbybg* into the script according to the results shown in Wordle.
 Continue this pattern until the game is over.

 ```
 Possible words:  2315